spacelift-io/user-documentation/docs/integrations/api.md

 }
 ```

-{% hint style="info" %}
+!!! info
     You'll need to pass in the values of **keyId** and **keySecret** as input query variables for the above example query to work.
 In your API Client you should see a section called "Query Variables" where you can pass in an input variables for your query.
-{% endhint %}

 **Query Variables Input:**